Accredited Int. Dip. MBACP Reg, Barnardos Adoption Reg

 Therapeutic Support for Professionals

-I work in confidence with individuals within a number of professions including Teaching Professionals, Police, Fire and Ambulance services, Medical Staff, Directors and Business Owners.
-I work to assist and facilitate each individual to maintain their effectiveness at work whilst supporting them to overcome their challenges.
+I work in confidence with individuals within several professions including Teaching Professionals, Police, Fire and Ambulance services, Medical Staff, Directors and Business Owners.
+I work to assist and facilitate everyone to maintain their effectiveness at work whilst supporting them to overcome their challenges.

 Training, qualifications & experience